-With how busy your business can get, it can be easy to neglect the state of your warehouse and leave it to fall into disrepair.
-However, what may start out as a negligible amount of mess can accumulate and become unmanageable and unsafe.
+With how busy your business can get, it can be easy to neglect your warehouse’s state and leave it to fall into disrepair.
+However, what may start as a negligible amount of mess can accumulate and become unmanageable and unsafe.

 No matter what your business is, you need to bear in mind the importance of keeping your warehouse clean and clutter-free.
 A tidy warehouse is a safe and profitable warehouse that can benefit your entire enterprise in the long run.